AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Select **Delete** from the **Delete active certificate** dialog box.

+A new configuration change is created and ready for server update.
 The certificate will be deleted from the **Available certificates** section only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 #### Inherited available certificates {#inherited-avail-certificates}